This is my ONE-HUNDREDTH blog post!

 The caller apparently had two teeth treated by the endodontist several months ago and needed to have them restored.
 He also wanted to get his teeth cleaned (and presumably a check-up).

 My front desk told him what our office hours are (Mon – Thu 9 to 5).
-She also explained what days we had available for hygiene (Mon and Tue).
+She also explained which days we had available for hygiene.
 He then got very irate and asked why we don’t work Fridays and why the hygienist worked those certain days.
 His questions were not asked in a kind or inquisitive manner.
 Rather, he was angry and demanded to know why.
 My front desk explained (very calmly) that it was simply the doctor’s choice and decision.
 He then demanded to talk to me.
 My FD explained that I would not be coming to the phone to explain our office hours or business practices.
 And, then the conversation ended.

 Later he called back and spoke with my assistant who happened to answer the phone.
 He still wanted to know why we had the hours we had.
 Bye-bye crazy man!